 The Authentication Server performs the initial authentication and ticket for Ticket Granting Service.

-The Authentication Server verifies access rightd of users in database.
+The Authentication Server verifies the access rights of users in the database.

 - Ticket Granting Server (TGS):